Discovering your Soul’s purpose is not a linear process.

 I’m not here to make an enemy out of the ego – we need it for survival.
 Those to-do lists, face-saving actions, and strategic payment of the rent help us to thrive.
 But the ego does have a tendency to get in the way of our deeper needs and desires.

 To find your Soul’s purpose, you need a break from the ego.
 You need to get away from other people’s egos as well (because they tend to reinforce your own).
-So, naturally, solitude is the easiest way to open a gateway to the mystery of the Soul.
+So, naturally, solitude is the easiest way to open a gateway to the mystery of the Soul, and it’s a potent Soul Work practice.

 If you have the luxury of taking a break or retreat from your life, go into a wild place somewhere.
 Retreat from busy city or suburban life, and surround yourself with the howls of wolves, the coo of birds, and the rustle of tree branches around you.